-In this post, Amanda is sharing her top ten products that she uses to help make all of these moves and fun adventures more sustainable and enjoyable for her and her dogs!
-Whether it’s for your day to day or a long road trip, her 10 best items for traveling with dogs will make trips with your favorite furry friend a breeze!
+In this post, Amanda is sharing her top products that she uses to help make all of these moves and fun adventures more sustainable and enjoyable for her and her dogs!
+Whether it’s for your day to day or a long road trip, these are the best dog travel gear items for traveling with dogs that actually make trips with your favorite furry friend a breeze!

 Disclosure: Some of the links in this post are affiliate links.
-That means at no additional cost to you, we will earn a commission from your purchase which will go toward bringing you more travel tips, tricks, and tidbits.
+That means at no additional cost to you, we will earn a commission from your purchases of our best dog travel gear, which will go toward bringing you more travel tips, tricks, and tidbits.

 The Best Dog Trainers